 - when WooCommerce v2.2 introduced a way to store payment gateway transaction IDs on an order, it was not easy for payment gateways to add the transaction ID for renewal orders.

 Because of these issues, Subscriptions v2.0 changes the renewal process to create the renewal order before the scheduled subscription payment is processed.

 Renewal orders can now have the renewal payment’s transaction ID associated with them, and if an error occurs, the order’s status can be changed to processing or completed manually by the store owner; or the customer can login to pay for the renewal order to get the subscription back on track without any manual intervention from support staff.

 PayPal Reference Transactions ↑ Back to top

 Since version 1.0, Subscriptions has included support for purchasing subscriptions via PayPal Standard.
 However, PayPal Standard is a very limited payment method that can not support all of Subscriptions features.
 Furthermore, keeping the copy of your subscription data in sync with PayPal via the IPN can cause headaches for stores when things go wrong.

 That’s why Subscriptions v2.0 introduced an entirely new way to work with PayPal – Reference Transactions.

 This new system makes it possible to sell multiple subscriptions, change recurring totals and billing schedule, as well as allowing your customers to switch subscriptions; none of which is possible with PayPal Standard.
 However, there is a catch: PayPal must enable Reference Transaction support on your PayPal account before you can use this new system.

-Follow the guide to having Reference Transactions enabled and if PayPal approve your account, then you can begin to use this system.
-If PayPal do not enable Reference Transactions on your account, you can continue to use PayPal Standard until such a time that PayPal do approve your account.
+Follow the guide to having Reference Transactions enabled and if PayPal approves your account, then you can begin to use this system.
+If PayPal does not enable Reference Transactions on your account, you can continue to use PayPal Standard until such a time that PayPal does approve your account.